Sesame Crusted Tuna Steaks

 Tuna Steaks Ingredients

-These sesame crusted tuna steaks only take a short time to pull together, but the flavor combination of soy sauce, mirin, honey, and more is out of this world.
-Here’s what you’ll need to make flavor-packed seared tuna, right in the comfort of your own kitchen.
+These sesame-crusted tuna steaks only take a short time to pull together, but the flavor combination is pretty amazing.
+Here’s what you’ll need to make flavor-packed seared tuna in your own kitchen.

 • Tuna Steaks: Ahi tuna steaks are the star of this dish.
 They should be about 1.5-inch thick.
 If using frozen steaks, thaw them first in the fridge.